73rhodes/dclassify/README.md

 dclassify
 =========

-Yet another naive bayesian classifier for nodejs.
-Intended for classifying items based on a limited set of characteristics, rather than for language processing tasks.
+An optimized Naive Bayesian classifier for NodeJS, intended for classifying items based on a limited set of characteristics, rather than for language processing tasks.

-General-purpose 'Document' and 'DataSet' classes to create arbitrary training and validation data sets.
+It provides general-purpose Document and DataSet classes to create arbitrary training and test data sets.

-Training, validation and classify methods.

-If the applyInverse option is used, it will calculate probabilities based on the present tokens (as usual), and also calculate a probability-of-absence for the missing tokens.
-This is unconventional, but it produces better results in testing.
-It works better for classifying ojects based on a rather small set of characteristics rather than for, say, the whole English vocabulary.
+If the applyInverse optimization is used, it will calculate probabilities based on the present tokens (as usual), and also calculate a probability-of-absence for missing tokens.
+This is unconventional, but produces better results in testing.
+It works best for classifying ojects based on a rather small set of characteristics rather than for, say, the whole English vocabulary.

 Usage
 -----

-This doesn't make any assumptions about the data you want to classify, so first you have to create your own Document instances with names and tokens, using whatever kind of tokenization you require,
+1. Require the classifier and reference its utilities.
+1. Create Document instances with names and an array of tokens representing the document's characteristics.
+1. Add document instances to a DataSet using appropriate categories.
+1. Create and train a classifier using the DataSet.
+1. Test the classifier using a test Document.

 ``` javascript

     // module dependencies